-The Mid-Willamette Valley has abundant rainfall, numerous rivers and streams that are also fed by melting mountain snow, and adequate ground water.
+The Mid-Willamette Valley has abundant rainfall, numerous rivers and streams that are also fed by melting mountain snow, and adequate groundwater.
 The major rivers such as the Willamette, North Yamhill, South Yamhill, and North Santiam play an extremely important role in handling seasonal runoffs and providing water for irrigation, municipal and industrial uses.
 Heavy winter precipitation upon relatively impermeable soils and rock formations leads to very heavy run-off during winter months and contributes to periodic flooding.
 In 2021, several cities including Amity, Falls City, Independence, Jefferson, and Willamina received a combination of Community Development Block Grant and USDA funding to improve water intake and wastewater systems.
 These are key efforts in providing safe drinking water to residents in the region.
 However, there is still a need in many areas of the Valley for better storm drainage and water storage.

 Population growth and development are putting severe pressure on groundwater resources.
 A number of areas within the region have been identified as "groundwater limited" and "groundwater restricted" by the Department of Water Resources.
 Municipalities such as Dayton, Hubbard, Newberg, and Mt.
-Angel are experiencing groundwater supply problems.
-In 2018, Lafayette was under severe water restrictions due to their rapidly depleting supply of groundwater.
-Since then, Lafayette secured a water purchase agreement with Macwater and Light based in McMinnville.
-This agreement was made as part of the Yamhill Regional Water Authority.
-With the additional water source Lafayette is meeting all current and projected water demand.
-Additionally, Lafayette is working with Carleton and McMinnville to establish a regional water network facility to service Yamhill County.
-Once locations for all the facilities have been identified, design will begin in earnest.
+Angel.